rik2803/aws-account-config/README.md

 * `bastion` part for 44 accounts: 20 minutes
 * The account setup for 1 account:  about 90 seconds
+* The `tooling` tasks take not more than a couple of minutes
 * The `monitoring` tasks: about 5 minutes (should not be limited to 1 account)
 * The `security` related actions: about 10 minutes (should not be limited to 1 account)